JakeLin/SaveTheDot/README.md

 # Save the Dot

 Apple introduced `UIViewPropertyAnimator` for iOS 10.
 We can use this new API to control interactive animations.
 To experiment `UIViewPropertyAnimator`, we developed this game by using UIKit only 😉 (no Sprite Kit at all 😬).
-And you can see the animations are very smooth, looking forward to see more interactive animations on iOS 10.
+And you can see the animations are very smooth, looking forward to see more interactive animations in iOS 10.

 ![SaveTheDot](https://cloud.githubusercontent.com/assets/573856/16248754/90150c2a-3854-11e6-9ee1-c2e4f228a9b6.gif)